flavienbwk/book-devops/eng/README.md

 Here are some examples to clearly differentiate which SLI an SLO is based on, and which measurement(s) an SLI relies upon:

 - **Phenomenon: Page load time**
-  - SLO: 99% of pages should load in under 200ms over 28 days (objective)
+  - SLO: 99% of pages should load in under 200ms over 28 days (objective).
-  - SLI: Rate of pages loaded in under 200ms over 28 days (percentage)
+  - SLI: Rate of pages loaded in under 200ms over 28 days (percentage).
-    - Good event criterion: Any page loaded in under 200ms
+    - Good event criterion: Any page loaded in under 200ms ;
-    - Event consideration criterion: Any page loaded after 0ms and not exceeding the timeout duration
+    - Event consideration criterion: Any page loaded after 0ms and not exceeding the timeout duration.
-  - Measurement: Page load time for each request (in milliseconds)
+  - Measurement: Page load time for each request (in milliseconds).
 - **Phenomenon: Visitor conversion**
-  - SLO: 10% of unique visitors should click the registration button on the homepage each quarter (objective)
+  - SLO: 10% of unique visitors should click the registration button on the homepage each quarter (objective).
-  - SLI: Conversion rate of visitors out of all visitors over a quarter (percentage)
+  - SLI: Conversion rate of visitors out of all visitors over a quarter (percentage).
-    - Good event criterion: A unique visitor (IP) clicked the registration button
+    - Good event criterion: A unique visitor (IP) clicked the registration button ;
-    - Event consideration criterion: Unique visitors (IP) of the homepage
+    - Event consideration criterion: Unique visitors (IP) of the homepage.
-  - Measurement: Visitor page visits and clicks
+  - Measurement: Visitor page visits and clicks.
 - **Phenomenon: Valid HTTP responses**
-  - SLO: 99.9% of HTTP responses should have a code < 500 over 1 week (objective)
+  - SLO: 99.9% of HTTP responses should have a code < 500 over 1 week (objective).
-  - SLI: Rate of HTTP responses with code < 500 out of all HTTP responses over 1 week (percentage)
+  - SLI: Rate of HTTP responses with code < 500 out of all HTTP responses over 1 week (percentage).
-    - Good event criterion: Any HTTP response with a code < 500
+    - Good event criterion: Any HTTP response with a code < 500 ;
-    - Event consideration criterion: Any HTTP response with a code not between 300 and 499
+    - Event consideration criterion: Any HTTP response with a code not between 300 and 499.
-  - Measurement: Count of HTTP responses < 500 every 5 minutes
+  - Measurement: Count of HTTP responses < 500 every 5 minutes.
 - **Phenomenon: Server operational state**[^UptimeVsAvailability]
-  - SLO: 99.9% of ICMP requests should be < 100ms over 1 week (objective)
+  - SLO: 99.9% of ICMP requests should be < 100ms over 1 week (objective).
-  - SLI: Rate of responses < 100ms to ICMP requests over 1 week (percentage)
+  - SLI: Rate of responses < 100ms to ICMP requests over 1 week (percentage).
-    - Good event criterion: Any request completed in under 100ms
+    - Good event criterion: Any request completed in under 100ms ;
-    - Event consideration criterion: Any duration over 0ms and not exceeding the timeout duration
+    - Event consideration criterion: Any duration over 0ms and not exceeding the timeout duration.
-  - Measurement: Response durations to ICMP requests (in milliseconds)
+  - Measurement: Response durations to ICMP requests (in milliseconds).
 - **Phenomenon: File upload speed**
-  - SLO: 99% of files under 10Ko should be uploaded in under 100ms over 1 week (objective)
+  - SLO: 99% of files under 10Ko should be uploaded in under 100ms over 1 week (objective).
-  - SLI: Rate of files under 10Ko uploaded in under 100ms over 1 week
+  - SLI: Rate of files under 10Ko uploaded in under 100ms over 1 week.
-    - Good event criterion: Any file under 10ko uploaded in under 100ms
+    - Good event criterion: Any file under 10ko uploaded in under 100ms ;
-    - Event consideration criterion: Any uploaded file under 10ko that didn't fail
+    - Event consideration criterion: Any uploaded file under 10ko that didn't fail.
-  - Measurement 1: Uploaded file sizes (in Ko)
+  - Measurement 1: Uploaded file sizes (in Ko).
-  - Measurement 2: File upload durations (in milliseconds)
+  - Measurement 2: File upload durations (in milliseconds).

 An SLI can be composed of one or more measurements.
 However, avoid creating overly complex SLIs or SLOs, as they might represent vague or misleading phenomena.